matplotlib/matplotblog/content/posts/create-a-tesla-cybertruck-that-drives/index.md

 #### Other details

 The front bumper, head light, tail light, door and window lines are added below.
-I used regular matplotlib lines for some of these.
+I used regular Matplotlib lines for some of these.
 Those lines are not patches and get added directly to the Axes without any other additional method.

 ```python
 def create_other_details():